SaiMaruthiK/challenge_1b/README.md

 # Adobe India Hackathon 2025 – Challenge 1B
 ## ✨ Persona-Driven Document Intelligence

 This project is a submission for **Round 1B** of the **Adobe India Hackathon 2025**.
-The goal is to build an intelligent engine that extracts and ranks the most relevant sections from a set of tourism-related PDFs based on a user's *persona* and a *specific job-to-be-done*.
+The goal is to build an intelligent engine that extracts and ranks the most relevant sections from a set of PDFs based on a user's *persona* and a *specific job-to-be-done*.

 ---